GiridharanSanthoshkumar/Hospital_Suggestion_System/README.md

 Clone the repository to your local machine.
 Install dependencies for both the backend and frontend using npm.
-Obtain API keys for Geoapify Places API and OpenAI API.
+Obtain API keys for Geoapify Places API and Gemini ai api.
 Create a .env file in the backend folder and add the API keys.
 Start the backend server using "node index.js" in the backend folder.
 Start the frontend development server using "npm start" in the frontend folder.